0r0chic0/p1-a/CONTRIBS-dzhen2023.md

 - Wrote javadoc comments and specs
 - Abstracted some operations
 - Formatted code to follow style guide
-- Wrote tests for methods for all methods
+- Wrote and adopted tests for methods for all methods
 - Finalized simulate code